Cleveroad/LoopBar/README.md

 A list of groups will be infinite if all adapter items didn't fit on screen in other case it will be a static list.
 Selected view by request could overlay layout on screen on which it placed.
 Widget has horizontal and vertical layouts and also start or end gravity of selected view.
+You are allowed to use any RecyclerView adapter, which you want.
+Concrete infinite scroll logic is fully incapsulated

 Android Studio layouts preview is supported.